khaledAbodaif/Domain-Driven-Design/README.md

 ## Domain Driven Design
 ![enter image description here](https://pluralsight2.imgix.net/paths/images/domain-driven-design-6d10f953a0.png)

-First of all this article is my opinion about ddd if you have any suggestions i will be happy to add it with it's resources this repo is not more like a refrance if i or any one want a recap , understand , quick read or small implementation for  this architecture   so i want to start with the Conclusion to save your time not to wast a lot of time for reading to only choose if you want to use this architecture or not
+First of all this article is my opinion about DDD if you have any suggestions I will be happy to add it with its resources this repo just a reference if I or anyone want a recap, understanding, quick read, or small implementation for  this architecture   so I want to start with the Conclusion to save your time with quick decision to  use this architecture or not

 # Table of content

 - Conclusion
-- introduction
+- Introduction
-- folder structure
+- Folder structure
-- advantage and disadvantage
+- Advantage & Disadvantage
-- when ,how to use it
+- when & how to use it
-- resources
+- Resources

-# introduction
 # Conclusion

 DDD needs a

-- big and complex project .
+- Big and complex project .
-- large team with very code knowledge with software concepts
+- Large team with very code knowledge with software concepts
 -  The software is not expected to grow rapidly  at the beginning
 - When the time to deliver is not a concern
-- domain expert
+- Domain expert

-DDD architecture is  to modules your project and keep separation of concerns and keep your business and software code align together in **domain section** . it may takes you to over-engineering . at the beginning you will be confused where to put your code in which layer and there is no rules for implementation you knowing the concept and do it as your project needs .
+DDD architecture modules your project and keeps separation of    concerns and keeps your business and software code aligned together    in **domain section** .

+It may take you to over-engineering.

+In the beginning, you will be confused about where to put code in which layer. keep in your mind there are no rules for implementation you know the concept and do it as your project needs.

-Domain-Driven Design is a software development approach that tries to bring the business language and the source code as close as possible. in blog business we have posts ,comments , users and reactions so we have domain with same names if the business said we have add reaction to comment and posts so we need 2 actions AddReactionToComment -- AddREactionToPost
+Domain-Driven Design is a software development approach that tries to bring the business language and the source code as close as possible.

+**The domain layer is the business logic**
+For example in blog business, we have posts, comments, users and reactions so we have domains with the same names if the business says we have added reactions to comments and posts so we need 2 actions AddReactionToComment -- AddREactionToPost.

-جميع الطرق تؤدي الى غرناطه
+**The application layer is the entry point** Controllers , Console and API.

+**The infrastructure layer is the technical logic** All domain interfaces implementation and the share point between domains

+> All roads are roads to Granada :)
+> That mean understand the concept about DDD and the can manage your own layers as you want

 # introduction
-keep in your mind to focus on concept and understand the idea Domain-Driven Design is a software development approach that tries to bring the business language and the source code as close as possible.
+Keep in your mind to focus on concept and understand the idea .

+Domain-Driven Design is a software development approach that tries to bring the business language and the source code as close as possible.

 Domain-Driven Design (DDD) is a software development approach that focuses on modeling the domain of the problem space in a way that is understandable and maintainable by both technical and non-technical stakeholders.

 All definitions leads us to know the domain layer act as business logic

-real example
+**Example**

-business :i want to create order system that the client order a meal then the waiter receive it after it finished the client get notified  and daily , monthly and yearly reports
+business :i want to create order system that the client order a meal then the waiter receive it after it finished the client get notified  . daily , monthly and yearly reports

 developer : create a 2 domains

 ├── Domain/

 │   ├── Order/

 │   │   ├── Actions/

 │   │   │   ├── CreateOrder.php

 │   │   │   ├── OrderFinished.php

 │   │   │   └── ...

 │   │   └── Events/

 │   │       ├── OrderCreated.php

 │   │       ├── OrderFinished.php

 │   │       └── ...

 │   ├── Report/

 │   │   └── Feature/

 │   │       ├── DailyReport.php

 │   │       ├── MonthlyReport.php

 │   │       └── ...

 │   └── ...

-so the business and software in the same line
+**So the business and software in the same line**

 ## DDD Layers